scottgrey/HP1000/readme.md

     Restart=always
     RestartSec=60

 **Note**: there can be multiple 'Requires' and 'After' lines in the control file.

 The last two lines ensure that any crash of weeWx will cause the program to be restarted after a 60 second pause.
 This applies to errors other than the network access one discussed here.

 ## Installation instructions

-Please consider the information in the 'Pre-requisites' section.
+1. Please consider the information in the 'Pre-requisites' section and then download the extension.

+    wget -O HP1000.zip https://github.com/scottgrey/HP1000/archive/master.zip

-1) run the installer:
+2. run the installer:

-    sudo cd <path to weewx directory>
-    sudo python ./bin/wee_extension --install <path to file>/HP1000 sudo python ./bin/wee_config --reconfigure

-The last command will (eventually) list all of the known drivers.
-Select the number next to 'HP1000'.
+    sudo wee_extension --install HP1000.zip

+3. select and configure the driver:

+    sudo wee_config --reconfigure

-2) Start weeWx:
+4. Start weeWx:

-    sudo /etc/init.d/weewx enable
-    sudo /etc/init.d/weewx start

-or

     sudo systemctl daemon-reload
     sudo systemctl weewx enable
     sudo systemctl weewx start

-3) To restart weewx:
+5. To restart weewx:

-    sudo /etc/init.d/weewx stop
-    sudo /etc/init.d/weewx start

-or

     sudo systemctl restart weewx